QINGSHAN TEA GARDEN / CHENZHOU-JIETAN COMPANY

 All 49 households with state-guaranteed lifelong rights of use have decided in 2005 to lease their tea acreage to the tea producer Chenzhou-Jietan in exchange for a rental fee and to assign the management and operation of the cultivated areas to the company.
 That way, a professional quality management and the implementation of EU regulations for organic farming are possible.

 For the former small farmers, the leasing has various advantages.
 Independent small farmers have little legal protection in China and are often exploited by the managers who buy their goods.
 The income that the former peasants earn as employees of Chenzhou-Jietan is significantly higher than the income they can gain as independent small-scale farmers.

-The income of a self-employed small farmer in tea agriculture is often only 20 percent of what he receives as an employee of a tea producer.

 The other approximately 300 inhabitants of the peninsula work for other companies in the area or as seasonal workers or are no longer able to work due to their advanced age and/or health problems.